Concho County Courthouse

 Today, Concho County is known for its natural beauty and recreational opportunities.
 With its picturesque landscapes, including the Concho River and vast grasslands, the county attracts visitors for outdoor activities like fishing, hunting, and bird-watching.
 The county's history is celebrated and preserved through local museums, historic buildings, and annual events, showcasing the rich heritage of the region.

-This timeline provides a condensed summary of the historical journey of Concho County, Texas.
+This timeline provides a concise overview of the key events in the history of Concho County, Texas.

 • 1858 - Concho County is created from parts of Bexar, Travis, and Young counties.